ANNUAL FINANCIAL STATEMENT

 Independent Auditors Report to the members of the National Union of Teachers

-This report is made solely to the Union’s members, as a body, in accordance with the Trade Union and Labour Relations (Consolidation) Act 1992.
-Our audit work has been undertaken so that we might state to the Union’s members those matters we are required to state to them in an auditor’s report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Union and the Union’s members as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the members of the as a body, in accordance with the Trade Union and Labour Relations (Consolidation) Act 1992.
+Our audit work has been undertaken so that we might state to the members of the Union those matters we are required to state to them in an independent auditor’s report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Union and the Union’s members as a body, for our work, for this report, or for the opinions we have formed.

-- gives a true and fair view of the state of the Union’s affairs as at 31 December 2011 and of its surplus for the year then ended; and
+- give a true and fair view of the state of the Union’s affairs as at 31 December 2014 and of its surplus for the year then ended;